Cghlewis/data-mgmt-ed-research-book/_book/13-data-cleaning.md

 While I highly recommend using code to clean your data for all the reasons previously mention, I acknowledge that code writing does require technical expertise that not everyone may have.
 If you need to clean your data manually, the most important thing in this case then, is to document every transformation.
 Here you have two options.

   - If cleaning data using the point and click menu in a program such as SPSS, when performing a transformation you can use a "paste" type button to copy all associated commands into a syntax file that can easily be reused [@kathawalla_easing_2021].
-  - If using a program such as Excel for data cleaning, it will be important to add detailed notes into your data cleaning plan that would allow anyone to replicate your exact data cleaning process by hand [@the_carpentries_data_2023].
+  - If using a program such as Microsoft Excel for data cleaning, it will be important to add detailed notes into your data cleaning plan that would allow anyone to replicate your exact data cleaning process by hand [@the_carpentries_data_2023].

 ### Data versioning practices